Dan Wilcox

 Daniel Harris Wilcox (April 17, 1941 – February 14, 2024) was an American television producer and screenwriter.
 He won one and was nominated for four more Primetime Emmy Awards.

-Wilcox wrote the series finale "Goodbye, Farewell and Amen" of the television series M*A*S*H, along with Alan Alda, Burt Metcalfe, John Rappaport, Thad Mumford, Elias Davis, David Pollock and Karen Hall.
-In 2017, he received the Morgan Cox Award from the Writers Guild of America West.
+Wilcox wrote for television programs including Sesame Street, Good Times, Alice, M*A*S*H, Newhart, Growing Pains, Murder, She Wrote, Diagnosis: Murder, Cosby, and Becker.
+He notably co-wrote the series finale "Goodbye, Farewell and Amen" of the television series M*A*S*H, along with Alan Alda, Burt Metcalfe, John Rappaport, Thad Mumford, Elias Davis, David Pollock and Karen Hall.

+In 2017, Wilcox was awarded the Morgan Cox Award from the Writers Guild of America West.

-Wilcox was married to actress Leslie Easterbrook.
-He died at Cedars-Sinai Medical Center on February 14, 2024, at the age of 82.
+Wilcox died at Cedars-Sinai Medical Center on February 14, 2024, at the age of 82.